ben-strasser/fast-cpp-csv-parser/README.md

 Q: I get lots of compiler errors when compiling the header!
 Please fix it. :(

 A: Have you enabled the C++11 mode of your compiler?
-If you use GCC you have to add -std=c++0x to the commandline.
+If you use GCC you have to add -std=c++0x to the command line.
 If this does not resolve the problem, then please open a ticket.

 Q: The library crashes when parsing large files!
 Please fix it. :(